strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 * Assigning replicas to newly-added brokers.
 This uses a `KafkaRebalance` with `spec.mode` set to `add-broker`, which was added in Strimzi 0.29.
 * Reassigning replicas away from brokers prior to scaling down the cluster.
 This uses a `KafkaRebalance` with `spec.model` set to `remove-broker`.
 This was also added in Strimzi 0.29.

-These use cases are covered extensively in [the documentation](https://strimzi.io/docs/operators/latest/configuring.html#cruise-control-concepts-str).
+These use cases are covered extensively in [the Strimzi documentation](https://strimzi.io/docs/operators/latest/configuring.html#cruise-control-concepts-str).

-The Strimzi community is also planning further integration with Cruise Control:
+The Strimzi community is also planning further integration with Cruise Control, as follows:

 * Simplifying the existing rebalancing functionality using [auto-approval](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).
-* Automatic rebalance on scaling the broker up/down [auto-rebalance](https://github.com/strimzi/proposals/pull/57).
+* Automatic rebalance on scaling the broker up or down using [auto-rebalance](https://github.com/strimzi/proposals/pull/57).
 * Better supporting [changing the replication factor](https://github.com/strimzi/proposals/pull/50) of individual topics using the Topic Operator.

 There are a couple of common use cases where the tool can be used: